|Rating:||8.7 / 10|

 Lets start with taste.
 The Thai Green Chicken Curry, while not as good as a restaurant prepared meal it does come reasonably close.
 You instantly recognise what you are eating, which is always a bonus, and its not like those cheap frozen meals that you buy to eat at home that usually bear little resemblance to the picture on the packaging.
 I’m a food-aholic meaning I will eat anything not nailed down but I am also reasonably picky and look for meals that leave me feeling contented.
 I’m also a fan of spicy food and I love curries that make your scalp sweat.
 This one certainly does that and leaves you feeling just this side of ‘lightly scorched’.
 If you are not a fan of of spicy food then I suggest you keep away from the Thai Green Chicken Curry.

 Unlike other companies, Outdoor Gourmet focuses on providing meals for two.
 These meals are larger than their competitors offerings by approximately 8-9% which doesn’t sound like much but does help to explain the premium price.
-I’m a big eater and after a two week long trip I am looking for extra calories so will pack some two serve meals t0 load up on calories.
+I’m a big eater and after a two week long trip I am looking for extra calories so will pack the occasional two serve meals t0 load up on calories.

 The argument that many offer against using commercially prepared meals is that you can prepare meals more cheaply in your own kitchen.
 While this may be the case if you make meals in bulk, unless you are a good cook the quality is often not as good.
 I love to cook but there are other activities (such as hiking!) to which I would rather devote my time.
 Another way of thinking about this is how much do you pay for a greasy offering from the local takeaway for two people?